Akira Nakamura (baseball): 2008–2010 season

-In 2008-2010 season, Nakamura played in the Western League of NPB's minor leagues.
+In the 2008–2010 season, Nakamura played in the Western League of NPB's minor leagues.

 2011–2015 season

 On May 3, 2011, Nakamura debuted in the Pacific League against the Tohoku Rakuten Golden Eagles.
 And he recorded his first hit in the Pacific League on May 10.
 In 2011 season, Nakamura played 32 games in the Pacific League.
 And he was selected as the Japan Series roster in the 2011 Japan Series.

-In 2012 season, Nakamura played 39 games in the Pacific League.
+In the 2012 season, Nakamura played 39 games in the Pacific League.
 On November 21, he was honored for the Western League Batting Leader Award and the Western League On-base percentage Leader Award at the 2012 Professional Baseball Convention.

 On June 23, 2013, Nakamura recorded his first home run in the Pacific League against the Tohoku Rakuten Golden Eagles.
 In 2013 season, he finished the regular season in 109 games with a batting average of .307, a 5 home runs, and a RBI of 44.

-In 2014 season, Nakamura finished the regular season in 143 games with a batting average of .308, a 4 home runs, and a RBI of 61.
+In the 2014 season, Nakamura finished the regular season in 143 games with a batting average of .308, a 4 home runs, and a RBI of 61.
 As a result, he won the Pacific League Hits Leader Award with 176 hits.
 And he contributed to the team's victory by hitting a three-run Walk-off home run from Seung-hwan Oh in Game 4 of the 2014 Japan Series.

-In 2015 season, Nakamura changed his uniform number from 60 to 7.
+In the 2015 season, Nakamura changed his uniform number from 60 to 7.
 He finished the regular season in 135 games with a batting average of .300, a one home runs, and a RBI of 39.
 And on October 25, he contributed to the team's victory by hitting a home run in the Japan Series for the second consecutive year in the 2015 Japan Series Game 2.